 The answers to these questions and others like them will all be outlined in the ground lease documents.
 It is vital that the lender understand the answers to these questions and their impact on the overall risk of the project.

 As mentioned earlier, the primary form of collateral available in a transaction involving a ground lease is the lease itself.
-Because of this, lenders should make every effort to limit the potential for the ground lease to be changed or terminated.
+Because of this, lenders should make every effort to limit the potential for it to be changed or terminated.

 One of the biggest risks when lending on a project secured by a ground lease is the borrower defaulting on the lease.
-If a ground lease is written heavily in favor of the lessor, this situation could lead to the lessor terminating the ground lease and leaving the lender with no recourse.
+If a ground lease is written heavily in favor of the lessor, this situation could lead to the lessor terminating it and leaving the lender with no recourse.